 Service Data Types

-The service data on the Vintage Radio Service Data DVD-ROM
+The individual service data manuals on the DVD-ROMs,

 This is an original manufacturer's service sheet or manual.
-This varies from a large service manual at one extreme,
+These vary from a large service manual at one extreme,

 to a preliminary data sheet containing little more than a circuit diagram and alignment information at the other end of the